Jessica Raine: Screen

 Raine's first screen credits were an appearance in a 2009 episode of Garrow's Law and a small role in the 2010 film Robin Hood.

 She starred as the lead character Jenny Lee in the first three series of the BBC One drama Call the Midwife.
 On 9 March 2014, it was announced that Raine was leaving the show at the end of series three to pursue a film career in the United States.

 Raine was a guest star in the 2013 Doctor Who episode "Hide".
 Later that year, she appeared as Doctor Whos original producer, Verity Lambert, in the fact-based drama An Adventure in Space and Time, showing the creation of the series as part of its 50th anniversary celebrations.

 In February 2014, Raine joined the cast of the BBC Two police drama Line of Duty for series two as Detective Constable Georgia Trotman, working for the AC12 anti-corruption unit.

 In July 2015, Raine played Tuppence Beresford in the series Partners in Crime based on Agatha Christie's Tommy and Tuppence stories, though the series is set in 1952 rather than the 1920s.

 In 2017, Raine played Alison Laithwaite in The Last Post, which she has described as her "favourite character I've played so far, ever.
 It was a real transformation.
 She's kind of self-destructive, witty and she's climbing the walls with frustration and boredom, but she just wants to have fun."

 In 2019, Raine played Genevieve Taylor, a British liaison officer for Europol in the Netherlands, in the BBC One drama series Baptiste.

-In 2022 she played the lead role in the TV thriller series The Devil's Hour, opposite Peter Capaldi.
+Since 2022 she has played the lead role in the British TV thriller series The Devil's Hour, opposite Peter Capaldi.

+In 2026, Raine played the lead role in Two Weeks in August, a British drama series created by Catherine Shepherd.
+The Guardian gave the series a five star review, saying that Raine, who played Zoe, delivered "an extraordinary performance".